-Gedling Borough's rich and varied heritage is reflected in its built environment, its natural landscape and its social and industrial legacy.
+Gedling Borough's rich and varied heritage is reflected in its archaeology; its built environment, its natural and man-made landscape and its social and industrial legacy.

-The built environment features almost 200 listed buildings, a far longer list of local heritage assets and six Conservation Areas, while natural landscape features include four Local Nature Reserves, one site of Special Scientific Interest and three large areas of parkland with particularly significant heritage value.
+The built environment features almost 200 listed buildings, at least 400 nondesignated buildings and over 800 archaeological sites, nine Scheduled Ancient Monuments and six Conservation Areas, while natural landscape features include four Local Nature Reserves, one site of Special Scientific Interest and four registered parks and gardens, all with particularly significant heritage value.

-The Borough's social and industrial legacy is dominated by framework knitting and coal mining but other significant former local industries include brickmaking and railways, often with very localised origins.
+The Borough's social and industrial legacy is dominated by framework knitting and coal mining but other significant former local industries include the textile mills of the River Lean, brickmaking and railways, many of which are local to specific communities of the Borough.
+This legacy is also at the root of much of the Borough's 'non-tangible heritage' such as oral traditions, knowledge and skills associated with the industries.

-This rich and varied history offers a range of benefits and opportunities to raise awareness and interest in heritage and to extend engagement.
+The Borough's history offers a range of benefits and opportunities to raise awareness and interest in heritage and to extend engagement.
 It also has potential to drive regeneration and renewal and to promote community involvement.